algrshn/gpt-pytorch/README.md

 <figure>
     <img src="imgs_for_readme//GPT2_detailed.svg" alt="GPT-2 architecture" height="640">
-    <figcaption>GPT-2 architecture.
+    <figcaption>*GPT-2 architecture.
 Note that layer norm positions are different from the diagram
       in "Improving Language Understanding by Generative Pre-Training".
        The yellow blocks show training operations, the green show how inference differs from training.
-There's no softmax during training as it is more optimal to feed not normalized logits to PyTorch cross entropy loss function.</figcaption>
+There's no softmax during training as it is more optimal to feed not normalized logits to PyTorch cross entropy loss function.*SS</figcaption>
 </figure>
-<span style="font-size: 0.5em;">Your text here</span>